Ludicrously fast on large 3d assemblies

 - Leverages event triggers found in the browser while adding a layer of tools for building 3D user interface widgets and interaction

-Zea Engine uses a modular architecture that enables developers to integrate new functionalities.
+Zea Engine is an open source engine SDK that uses a modular architecture that enables developers to integrate new functionalities.
 Zea keeps the essential features in the core while allowing powerful extensions to be built, either by Zea, to expand the engine's scope, or by third parties.

 - All aspects of the toolkit support extension through plugins that can implement custom behaviors and features